-A gradual or sudden decrease in the useable travel is a indication of an pending or present performance problem.
+A gradual or sudden decrease in the useable travel is a indication of an impending or present performance problem.
 The cable should be replaced.

-Control cables that have moisture inside of them or have frozen should be replaced.
-Do not apply heat to dry or thaw control cables.
+Control cables that have moisture inside of them and/or have frozen should be replaced.
+Do not apply heat to thaw or dry control cables.

-Control cables are lubricated for the life of the control cable.
-Do not remove the seals or lubricate control cables.
+Control cable are lubricated for the life of the control cable.
+Do not remove the seals or lubricate the control cable.

 Control cables are designed to be nonrepairable.
 Do not attempt to repair control cables.

 Failure to heed could result in death or serious injury.